Van Dyke wins Niles City Golf championship - Leader Publications

 In what was the most competitive flight of the Niles City Golf Tournament, Ryan Head edged Brett Scott in a playoff on Sunday to win the A Flight title.

-Scott had the first-round lead after shooting 80 on Saturday.
-Head was three strokes back after shooting an 83, while Dave Hinegardner and Tony Gaideski kept themselves in the hunt.
+Dave Hinegardner, who would wind up third, shot 79 in Saturday’s opening round.
+Five players, including Head and Tony Gaideski, who would tie Hinegardner for third in regulation, but lost in a playoff, for second place heading into Sunday after they all shot 84.

-On Sunday, Head shot 84 to tie Scott, who shot 87, with a two-day total of 167.
-Hinegardner and Gaideski tied for third after finishing at 169.
+On Sunday, Head shot 80 and Scott 83 to finish regulation tied at 167.
+Hinegardner and Gaideski both finished at 169.

 Head had a bogey on the first playoff hole to win the flight championship.
 Hinegardner defeated Gaideski in a playoff for third place.